hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 25. **Chat Link**

-    It is the Chat Link for given conversation of the user
+    It is the chat link for given conversation of the user

     Example: `https://<BASE_URL>/athena/user-info/12345678/?conv_no=14&coll_id=28331000`